By Lyndsey Hafer-Williams

 And as I started working on those deeper issues, something unexpected happened.

-Without even trying, I developed a three-step process that helped me “catch” myself before I even had the chance to fall off the binge and emotional eating wagon.
+Without even trying, I developed a three-step process that helped me “catch” myself before I had the chance to fall off the binge and emotional eating wagon.
 It was hard work, and it took time, but after four decades of allowing my emotions and addiction to food control my life, I was finally free.

 Free from the nagging, non-stop conversation in my head about weight.